CatTracker/hacks/README.md

-WEARHACKS
+HACKS
 =========

 **About:**

-This is the repo for the WearHacks hackathon.
-Place any work here relating to the event here...
+This is the repo for Device Factory Hacks.
+This is the place to start if you are participating in a hackathon, or just have a great hack to share.
+Feel free to make a subdirectory for your hack and add some notes...

 ![DF1](https://raw.githubusercontent.com/devicefactory/share/master/media/df1/df1.png)